Monday, March 15, 2010

 The previous post about salesmen reminded me of someone I occasionally see late at night when channel surfing: televangelist Joel Osteen.

-When I stumble across Osteen, I'll often find myself watching him for several minutes: there's something absolutely fascinating about this cherubic, wholesome man who seems to exude such constant warmth.
+Whenever I do stumble across Osteen, I'll often find myself watching him for several minutes: there's something absolutely fascinating about this cherubic, wholesome man who seems to exude constant warmth.
 (Generally the only people able to call up such constant, effusive sincerity are the totally insincere.)
 Osteen preaches from an Astrodome-like megachurch, and his version of Christianity is basically, God wants you to be wealthy.
 In Osteen's world, wealth and power are simply just rewards for being a good Christian.

 In only a slight paraphrase: God wants you to be greedy.
 God-as-Gordon-Gekko is certainly an interesting take on Christianity.